KaustubhPatange/AutoBindings/README.md

 ![build](https://github.com/KaustubhPatange/AutoBindings/workflows/build/badge.svg)
 ![Maven Central](https://img.shields.io/maven-central/v/io.github.kaustubhpatange/autobindings-compiler)

+### This project is _Discontinued_ as such logic for creating `RecyclerView` adapters, `TypeConverter`s for Room or SQLDelight can easily be abstracted into an abstract class.
+No need to use code generation.

+___

 **AutoBindings** is a set of annotations which will make Android development easier by eliminating boilerplate codes.

 ## Usage